Discover the Versatility of Lobster Meat in Various Dishes

 Bring a large pot of salted water to a boil.

-Remove the lobsters from the boiling water using tongs and immediately place them in the prepared ice bath to stop the cooking process.
+Remove the lobsters from the boiling water using tongs and immediately place them in the prepared ice bath to stop cooking.

 Remove Lobster Meat:

-Once the lobsters are cool enough to handle, crack the shells and remove the lobster meat.
+Crack the shells and remove the lobster meat once the lobsters are cool enough to handle.
 Cut the lobster meat into bite-sized pieces and set it aside.

 For the Lobster Salad: